binaryburn/PALO-ALTO-NETWORKS/README.md

 [Palo Alto Networks High Availability Solution](ha.md)

-A system of Lambda functions for maintaining a hot standby, monitoring the health of the active firewall and failing over if an issue is detected.
+A system of Lambda functions for:
+ * maintaining a hot standby of the firewall
+ * monitoring the health of the active firewall
+ * failing over if a failed status check occurs.